DynamicsAndNeuralSystems/NeuralSystemsAndSignals.github.io/_pages/openings.md

 # Open positions

 We are always looking for new group members!
-We are dedicated to growing an open and inclusive lab environment in which all types of personalities and backgrounds are appreciated and feel welcome.
+We are dedicated to maintaining lab environment in which people with all types of personalities and backgrounds feel included and supported.

 ### Current open positions